-The Networking certificate is designed to prepare individuals for career advancement or entry-level employment in the field Information Technology Network administration and design.
-This program provides the basic concepts, knowledge and skills, techniques, and language of computer networks that prepare for employment in Network administration, maintenance and repair.
-Credits earned in this program apply to the Associate of Applied Science (A.A.S) in Computer Information Systems Technology.
+The Cybersecurity certificate is designed to prepare individuals for career advancement or entry-level employment in the field Information Technology security specialist.
+This program provides the basic concepts, knowledge and skills, techniques, and language of the different ways in which a cyber-attack can affect physical security in a broad range of sectors, that prepare for employment in Information Systems & Network Security.
+Credits earned in this program apply to the Associate of Applied Science (A.A.S) in Cybersecurity.
 Holders of this certificate may pursue entry-level employment.